Ylang Ylang (Cananga odorata)

 Ylang Ylang essential oil has a strong, peaceful presence.

-The first time we saw Ylang Ylang was in Belize.
-I just couldn’t believe how much rich scent came from that one tree, and the colorful toucan sitting up in the branches was like the cherry on top of the whole thing!
+The first time we saw an Ylang Ylang tree was in Belize.
+I just couldn’t believe how much rich scent came from that one tree, and a colorful toucan sitting up in the branches was like the cherry on top of the whole thing!

 Years later, we planted two Ylang Ylang trees in our front yard.
 Their sweet scent reached far enough that our neighbors several houses away were breathing deeply and feeling relaxed.

 Here are a few ways you can use Ylang Ylang in your own blends for: